I was young and he was not. It’s an age old story, and age is exactly what did us in.

 Living Together Arrangements

-As a woman and a mother, I need my soft places of renewal, my time alone, which is cordoned off and impregnable.
+As a woman and a mother, I need my soft places of renewal, and my time alone, which is cordoned off and impregnable.
 I have little of it, and its absence weighs on me.

 I do not think this is solely a writer’s need but a human one; moreover, as women we give ourselves away too willingly – without allocating reserves, without submerging periodically in a metaphorical isolation tank, without retreating between rounds to a quiet corner from which we come back refreshed, swinging or smiling as needed.